jcmaunsell/jcmaunsell.github.io/README.md

 # Welcome

 I'm J, a backend software engineer based in Brooklyn, NY.
-I'm open to work – check out the links above to learn more about me.
+I work at Datadog on the Dashboards Backend team.